NanYoMy/cmmas/README.md

 # Cross-Modality Multi-Atlas Segmentation UsingDeep Neural Networks
 This repository contains the code for the paper "Cross-Modality Multi-Atlas Segmentation UsingDeep Neural Networks", which proposes multi-atlas segmentation framework based on deep neural network from cross-modality medical images.
 The project is still under constructing.
 At present, we have released the core codes.

+# Conference paper
+the cross-modality MAS is first publish on MICCAI2020, and the source codes are provided at [miccai2020-cross-modality-mas](./proj/miccai2020-cross-modality-mas).

 This framework has been applied to liver and heart segmentation task:
 [CHAOS](https://chaos.grand-challenge.org/) & [MMWHS](http://www.sdspeople.fudan.edu.cn/zhuangxiahai/0/mmwhs17/index.html).